 But if long-time homeowners look at you funny when you mention vinyl siding, just tell them that today’s vinyl is way better than what they remember because of fade-resistant finishes and transferable lifetime warranties.

 Want fiber-cement siding instead?
-It also shows a strong payback of 79%.
-Although it’s the pricier option — you’ll spend $19,100 — it has one thing vinyl still lacks — the perception of quality.
+It also shows a strong payback of 86%.
+Although it’s the pricier option — you’ll spend about $18,600 with a payback of about $16,000 — it has one thing vinyl still lacks — the perception of quality.

 - Costs and ROI of the Most Common Home Remodeling Projects (including kitchens and baths)

 - Time-Sucking Home Remodeling Mistakes You'll Wish You Could Avoid